CHECKING BELT TENSION

 Finally place your bar between the rotor and housing, from the top.
 Press down on the bar and there should be no movement here either.

 These are simple ways to check the bearings without having to pull the side covers.

 Many customers have used the bar in the past to push on the sheave's, do NOT do this.
 More than one have bent the sheave causing an expensive mistake.

 These require a little more mechanical savvy.
 Remove the top of your pillow block or plummer block housing, take your feeler guage and check the distance between the roller and race.
 Most should be within .003"-.004" if you are seeing anything .007" you are running on borrowed time.

 Extended business hours

-To accomodate our customers' busy schedules, we don't have typical hours.
+To accommodate our customers' busy schedules, we don't keep typical hours.
 Call anytime and we will work with your schedule.
 We understand that time=money, its important to us that the down time for you is minimum.
 Thats why we travel to you and perform the balancing on-site, anytime, anywhere.

 Special Facebook Promotion!

 Like us on Facebook and get 10% off your next order.